w4bo/AA2425-unibo-mldm/slides/_cs-brownspot.md

 >
 > and to learn relationships between *environmental features* and **Level of Damage** (the target of the analysis).
 >
-> In simple words, can we identify features that allows us to predict an accurate level of damage?
+> In other words, can we identify features that allows us to predict an accurate level of damage?

 Metrics: predict the level of damage with high *accuracy*